 While health insurance is complex and can be hard to navigate, there are many options to choose from as a young adult.
 Health insurance coverage is important and can make a big difference when it comes to paying out-of-pocket costs.
 No one should go without care because of a lack of coverage options.

-Mira offers an alternative plan to traditional insurance that is much more affordable and is a coverage option that is tailored for many young adults.
+Mira offers an alternative plan to traditional insurance that is much more affordable and is a coverage option that is tailored for many millennials.
 For $45 per month, you can get access to in-person urgent care visits, on-demand lab testing, and you can save up to 80% on prescriptions.
 Sign up today and get the coverage you need.